TencentCloudADP/adp-chat-client/README.en.md

 TC_SECRET_APPID=
 TC_SECRET_ID=
 TC_SECRET_KEY=

-# TCADP platform agent app key: https://lke.tencentcloud.com/
+# Tencent Cloud ADP platform agent app key: https://lke.tencentcloud.com/
 APP_CONFIGS='[
     {
         "Vendor":"Tencent",
-        "ApplicationId":"The unique ID of the bot.
-It is recommended to use the vendor's appid or generate a random UUID using the 'uuidgen' command", "Comment": "Some comments",
+        "ApplicationId":"The unique ID of the chat application, used to uniquely identify a chat application in this system.
+Recommended to use appid or generate a random uuid using the uuidgen command", "Comment": "Comment",
         "AppKey": "",
         "International": true
     }
 ]'

+# JWT secret key, a random string, can be generated using the uuidgen command
+SECRET_KEY=
 ```

 5. Build docker image